kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

 ---

 This tutorial shows how to expose service endpoints in multiple Namespaces using API Gateway Controller.
-   > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
-In a production environment, always secure the workload you expose with [OAuth2](./apix-05-expose-and-secure-workload-oauth2.md) or [JWT](./apix-08-expose-and-secure-workload-jwt.md).
+   > **WARNING:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
+In a production environment, secure the workload you expose with [OAuth2](./apix-05-expose-and-secure-workload-oauth2.md) or [JWT](./apix-08-expose-and-secure-workload-jwt.md).

-## Expose and access your workloads in multiple Namespaces
+##  Prerequisites

-Follow the instructions to expose and access your unsecured instance of the HttpBin service and unsecured sample Function.
+Create a sample HttpBin service deployment and a sample Function in the separate Namespaces:

 1. Create a Namespace for the HttpBin service and export its value as an environment variable.
 Run: